JakubSzkup1/computational_theory/README.md

 ## Task 8: Computational Complexity

 ### Overview
 This task demonstrates the computational complexity using the Bubble Sort Algorithm.
-The goal of this task is to understand how the number of comparisons changes depending on the input order, which alligns with the definition of time complexity as described in theoretical science.
+The goal of this task is to understand how the number of comparisons changes depending on the input order, which aligns with the definition of time complexity as described in theoretical science.

 Bubble Sort is well-suited for this demonstration because of the following:
 - It is easy to understand and implement.